Kentish Bus: 1994-1997: British Bus and Cowie Group

 In July 1994, the fast-expanding British Bus group purchased Proudmutual.
 British Bus already owned neighbouring operator London & Country (successor to London Country South West), and in January 1995 London & Country's contracted operations at Croydon, Walworth and Dunton Green garages were split into a new company, Londonlinks, which was run from Kentish Bus' Northfleet garage.

 When Maidstone & District was also acquired by British Bus in April 1995, the three companies were put under the control of a single holding company, Invictaway, which was based at Maidstone & District's head office in Maidstone.
 A new livery of green and yellow was also introduced to Kentish Bus.

 On 1 August 1996, British Bus was purchased by the Cowie Group in a deal which brought three of the four segments of London Country Bus Services back under common ownership.

 Rebranding and subsequent history

 In November 1997, the Cowie Group was rebranded as Arriva.
-The Invictaway company became Arriva Southern Counties, and was subdivided into five smaller subsidiaries.
-The Dartford and Northfleet garages of Kentish Bus formed the new Arriva Kent Thameside operation, while Tunbridge Wells joined most of Maidstone & District's operation as Arriva Kent & Sussex.
-The London operations were integrated into Arriva London.
+With that, the bus operations were rationalised as follows: